 Meiji Jingu Museum

-If you want to learn more about the history of Meiji Jingu Shrine, head to Meiji Jingu Museum which was newly opened in 2019.
+If you want to learn more about the history of Meiji Jingu Shrine, head to Meiji Jingu Museum which was opened in 2019.
 It was built in order to commemorate the 100th anniversary of the establishment of the shrine in 2020.
 The modern museum showcases a large collection which mainly consists of valuable articles and items used by Emperor Meiji and his wife.
 On the first floor, visitors can learn about the history of the shrine as well as the details of annual events through informative displays such as video exhibits.

 The museum was designed by Kuma Kengo (隈研吾), a world-famous Japanese architecture known for the extraordinary works such as Tokyo’s New National Stadium, and also the world’s largest Starbucks Roastery in Nakameguro.